lukso-network/docs/docs/guides/network/update-the-node.md

 #### Backup outdated Configuration

-Next you can rename your configuration folder so the latest network files are redownloaded.
+Next, you can rename your configuration folder to reload the latest network files later on.

 ```bash
 $ mv configs/ configs-backup